arpeetrathi/100_days_of_programming/index.md

 `Day 5` - Today also practiced several programs from GeeksForGeeks and started reading other Bash related study material. <br/>
 Ref: [https://tldp.org/LDP/abs/html/](https://tldp.org/LDP/abs/html/)
-<br/>Completed this till Part 3.
-Will complete all the parts by tommorow.
+<br/>Completed this till Part 2.
+Will complete rest all the parts by tommorow.